isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 For advanced uses (only), where you really need to optimize for rvalues passed to "input-only" parameters:

 * If the function is going to unconditionally move from the argument, take it by `&&`.
 See [F.18](#Rf-consume).
+* If the function is going to keep a locally modifiable copy of the argument only for its own local use, taking it by value is fine
-* If the function is going to keep a copy of the argument, in addition to passing by `const&` (for lvalues), add an overload that passes the parameter by `&&` (for rvalues) and in the body `std::move`s it to its destination.
+* If the function is going to keep a copy of the argument to pass to another destination (to another function, or store in a non-local location), in addition to passing by `const&` (for lvalues), add an overload that passes the parameter by `&&` (for rvalues) and in the body `std::move`s it to its destination.
 Essentially this overloads a "will-move-from"; see [F.18](#Rf-consume).
 * In special cases, such as multiple "input + copy" parameters, consider using perfect forwarding.
 See [F.19](#Rf-forward).